KoBeWi/Godot-Ref-Serializer/README.md

 ```
 This is because the object needs to know its type and RefSerializer ensures it using `set_meta()`.
 However, since `create_object()` returns RefCounted, this code results in unsafe lines.
 If you are type purist then it's a major issue compared to regular classes that allow `var object := Item.new()` in a fully type-safe way.

 Serialization only works with registered RefCounted objects.
 Non-registered RefCounted (i.e. created outside `create_object()`), Resources, or Nodes can't be serialized.
 This makes the usage limited to very simple struct-like types.
-Also you can't edit RefCounted objects in the inspector.
+Also RefCounted objects can't be easily edited in the inspector.

 ## Usage